 The Post-Baccalaureate Certificate is a one-year program that offers intensive studio art study and practice, closely advised and supported by SMFA faculty.
 The program is ideal for students who have completed a bachelor's degree and want to immerse themselves in rigorous studio art-making.
 Whether you have recently graduated or are changing careers, the Post-Baccalaureate Certificate also provides excellent preparation for graduate study in art or for professional practice as an artist.

 Students may apply for fall enrollment.
-A full list of the application requirements for Master of Fine Arts and Studio Art Post-baccalaureate students are available on the Tufts Graduate site, but students should be aware of specific requirements for these programs.
+A full list of the application requirements for Master of Fine Arts and Studio Art Post-Baccalaureate students are available on the Office of Graduate Admissions' website, but students should be aware of specific requirements for these programs.

-The application deadline for the MFA program is January 15th; admission is available on a space available basis after the deadline.
-The application deadline for the Studio Art Post-bac program is June 1st for international applicants, and August 1st for domestic applicants.
+The application deadline for the MFA program is August 1st and admission is available on a space available basis after the deadline.
+The application deadline for the Studio Art Post-Bacc program is June 1st for international applicants, and August 1st for domestic applicants.

 All applicants must hold an undergraduate degree, such as a BA or BFA, from an accredited institution of higher education.